News Corp to stop printing more than 100 Australian papers

 Papers in nearly every state and territory will be impacted by the decision, including dozens in Queensland, New South Wales and Victoria.

-The announcement follows a series of media closures, including national wire AAP, which is due to shut down within weeks unless a last-ditch buyout bid can save it.
+The announcement follows a series of media closures, including national wire Australian Associated Press, which is due to shut down within weeks unless a last-ditch buyout bid can save it.